Follow the money in the Koch wiki.

 Ties to the Koch Brothers

-In 2012, a Koch Brothers funding group, Freedom Partners, invested $5 million dollars in Generation Opportunity.
-The investment was part of a larger $250 million dollar campaign by Freedom Partners to "shape policy and political debate nationwide," according to Politico.
+According to its 2012 tax filing, Freedom Partners gave $5,040,000 to "TRGN LLC (GENERATION OPPORTUNITY."
+The Freedom Partners investment was part of a larger $250 million dollar campaign by Freedom Partners to "shape policy and political debate nationwide," according to Politico.

 Based on their use of misleading social media tactics, Generation Opportunity claimed in 2011 that it was "one of the largest and fastest growing organizations targeting young Americans through social media, issue education, and grassroots mobilization."
 In August 2011, blogger Kevin Bondelli posted a breakdown on Future Majority explaining how GenOp appeared to have grown so quickly.
 The following timeline was constructed by Bondelli: